-Brisbane Diamantina Health Partners is a collaboration between eleven world-class hospitals and health services, research institutes and universities.
+Brisbane Diamantina Health Partners is a collaboration between ten world-class hospitals and health services, research institutes and universities.

 Metro South Hospital and Health Service (MSHHS) is the major provider of public health services, and health education and research in the Brisbane southside, Logan, Redlands and Scenic Rim regions.

 MSHHS serves an estimated one million people, or 23 percent of Queensland’s population.
 It is made up of four major hospitals; the major clinical centre is the Princess Alexandra Hospital.

 Metro North Hospital and Health Service (MNHHS) is the largest of the hospital and health services in Queensland and fulfils a significant research and teaching role.

 MNHHS serves approximately 900,000 people, or 20 percent of Queensland’s population.
 Two of its five hospitals are tertiary facilities that provide state-wide super specialty services.

 West Moreton Health (WMH) services a population of approximately 252,000 people which is forecast to increase to an expected 593,000 people by 2036 (an increase of 136 per cent).
 This projected percentage increase is the largest of any Hospital and Health Service in Queensland.

 West Moreton Health (WMH) services a population of approximately 252,000 people which is forecast to increase to an expected 593,000 people by 2036 (an increase of 136 per cent).
 This projected percentage increase is the largest of any Hospital and Health Service in Queensland.
 In the 2011 census, 17 per cent of the population were born outside Australia, 8 per cent speak a language other than English at home and 4.1 per cent are Indigenous Australians.
 The hospital and health services demographics are diverse and include metropolitan and small rural community settings.